waterbear-cloud/paco/docs/start-managed-webapp-cicd.rst

 Customize your Web Server to support your web application
 ---------------------------------------------------------

-`CloudFormation Init`_ is a helper tool that configures an EC2 instance after it is launched.
-It's a much more complete and robust method to install configuration files and pakcages than using a UserData script.
+`CloudFormation Init`_ is is a method to configure an EC2 instance after it is launched.
+It's a much more complete and robust method to install configuration files and pakcages than with a UserData script.

 If you look at your project's ``netenv/mynet.yaml`` file in the ``applications:`` section you will see a ``web:`` resource that defines your web server AutoScalingGroup.
 There is a ``cfn_init:`` field for